usnistgov/800-63-3/sp800-63b/cover.md

 The terms “MAY” and “NEED NOT” indicate a course of action permissible within the limits of the publication.

-The terms “CAN” and “CANNOT” indicate a possibility and capability, whether material, physical or causal.
+The terms “CAN” and “CANNOT” indicate a possibility and capability, whether material, physical or causal or, in the negative, the absence of that possibility or capability.

 <div class="breaker"/>